 How much are you doing other things?

-If you are using more and more time for your addictive behavior, it’s important to know that we only have 24 hours.
-This means that in order to sustain your addictive lifestyle you need to carve out time from other areas of your life.
-Maybe you don’t go to the gym as much as usual.
-You neglect your university or job or other parts of your social life
+If you are using more and more time for your addictive behaviour, it is essential to know that we only have 24 hours.
+This means that to sustain your addictive lifestyle, you need to carve out time from other areas of your life.
+Maybe you do not go to the gym as much as usual; you neglect your university or job, or other parts of your social life.

-The unconscious decision to live a life of addiction is at the same a decision to not have time for positive and healthy activities.
-When was the last time that had a weekend where you came back healthier and happier and stronger?
-Time is limited, be very aware of what you do because it determines what you don’t do.
+The unconscious decision to live a life of addiction is, at the same, a decision to not have time for positive and healthy activities.
+When was the last time that you had a weekend where you came back healthier and happier and more energetic?
+Time is limited, be very aware of what you do because it determines what you do not do.

-The second sign that you might be addicted is that your drug or addictive behavior is getting in the way of your life, the things you truly want to do and your relationships.
-Maybe you want to get in shape, and you never get yourself to workout because you are to weakened from your weekly excess.
-Are things that used to be important for you like certain hobbies not as important anymore?
+The second sign that you might be addicted is that your drug or addictive behaviour is getting in the way of your life, the things you genuinely want to do and your relationships.
+Maybe you want to get in shape, and you never get yourself to work out because you are too weak from your weekly excess.
+Are things that used to be important for you like certain hobbies, not as important anymore?
 Did you give up on some personal goals?
 Are you ignoring some of your responsibilities because of your addiction?

-And the most important question: are you getting better or are you getting worse?
+And, the most critical question: are you getting better or are you getting worse?

-Who are the 5 people you spend the most time with?
+Who are the five people you spend the most time with?
 Are they all addictive personalities?
-If so this can give you valuable information in what kind of social system you are living in.
-Again, addicts create a system around themselves in which their behavior is normal.
-So you need to critically evaluate not only your behavior but the norm of your social environment.
-Sometimes it’s not you who is sick, but you live in an environment that is dominated by addiction and deterioration.
+If so, this can give you valuable information about what kind of social system you are living in.
+Again, addicts create a system around themselves in which their behaviour is normal.
+So, you need to critically evaluate not only your behaviour but the norm of your social environment.
+Sometimes it is not you who is sick, but you live in an environment that is dominated by addiction and deterioration.

-Ask yourself: If you don’t change anything in your life, where will you be in three years, socially, health-wise, career-wise?
-If you don’t stop your undesired behavior, what will it eventually cost you?
+Ask yourself: If you do not change anything in your life, where will you be in three years, socially, health-wise, career-wise?
+If you do not stop your undesired behaviour, what will it eventually cost you?

 The third sign that you might be an addict is Prevalence.